 CRS 18-3-203 is the Colorado statute that defines the crime of second-degree assault.
-This is prosecuted as felony assault and involves intentionally hurting and causing minor to moderate injuries.
-Inflicting serious injury can lead to the more serious charge of first-degree assault.
+This is prosecuted as felony assault and involves intentionally hurting another person and causing minor to moderate injuries.
+Inflicting serious injury can lead to a more serious charge of first-degree assault.

 In general, assault is the crime of wrongfully hurting someone.

 In Colorado, there are three degrees of assault:

 - First-degree assault (CRS 18-3-202),